vijitdua/OutWatch/README.md

 1. **Environment Variables**:
    Create a `.env` file in the root directory by cloning the `.env.sample` and fill it with appropriate data.
+2. **Service Seeing**:
+   Ensure `./src/seeders/serviceSeeder.js` is set up correctly.
+Make relevant services private / public for discord-only / public accessibility.
+   > - In this <ins>public repository</ins> I have some <ins>"private" services</ins>
+   > - However, do recall, that this repository is public.
+Meaning these services are not truly "private".
+   > - To ensure your services are private, make sure your configuration files are not public.
+Beyond that, the code
+       won't expose your services to the public.
+   > - (Irrelevant yapping) The specific case of this repository
+       >
+   - In my case, I don't mind making these private while technically still publicly visible in my source code.
+   >   - These files are only private to prevent un-necessary spam of services on
+         my [website](https://vijitdua.com/projects#status) that other people (besides me) don't care about.
+   >   - However, I still want to be able to easily update, modify, and deploy this file from the same open-source repo
+         without managing multiple repos.
+Hence here it is public.

 ### Running the Application